aniravi24/typefusion/README.md

 });
 ```

+This approach allows for more programmatic control and integration with your existing TypeScript applications.

 ## Typefusion Ref

-Typefusion Refs allow you to reference the results of a script in another script.
-It is useful for building complex workflows.
-Following the usage of the library above, here is an example of how to use Typefusion Ref to reference the results of the `main` script:
+Typefusion Refs enable you to reference the results of one script in another, facilitating the creation of complex workflows.
+Here's an example:

 ```ts
 import { pgType, typefusionRef, TypefusionPgResult } from "typefusion";